auth0/auth0-angular/MIGRATION_GUIDE.md

 }
 ```

-With v2, `buildLogoutUrl` has been removed and you should update any code that is not able to rely on `window.location.assign` to use `onRedirect` when calling `logout`:
+With v2, `buildLogoutUrl` has been removed and you should update any code that is not able to rely on `window.location.assign` to use `openUrl` when calling `logout`:

 ```ts
 @Component({ /* ... */ })